-Allelic variations at HvSNF2 and HvBM5 loci are associated with heading date and growth habit of barley (Hordeum vulgare L.) under semi-arid climate.
+Marzougui S. (2021): Allelic variations at the HvSNF2 and HvBM5 loci are associated with the heading date and growth habit of barley (Hordeum vulgare L.) under a semi-arid climate.
 Czech J. Genet.
 Plant Breed., 57: 76−79.

-Heading date and growth habit are a key factor that regulates the transition from vegetative to reproductive stage in barley.
-In this study we used PCR based markers to identify the allelic variations at Vrn-H1 (HvMB5) and Vrn-H2 (HvSNF2) genes and to predict the heading date and growth habit of a collection of Tunisian barley assessed under semi-arid climate.
-Allelic variation at HvBM5 revealed two PCR fragments 830bp and 344 bp.
-Primer sets used to amplify HvSNF2 gene have resulted different alleles size of 543bp, 623bp and 700bp.
-Different allelic combination of HVBM5 and HvSNF2 were associated with heading date and growth habit.
-Spring and early heading accessions were only characterized by the amplification of HvSNF2 fragment 700bp.
-All winter accessions have yielded the PCR product HvBM5 830bp, but the variation of heading date was determined by the HvSNF2 alleles.
-These DNA markers will be a powerful tool to predict the heading date and growth habit and be used as markers for assisted selection to speed the national breeding program.
+The heading date and growth habit are key factors that regulate the transition from the vegetative to the reproductive stage in barley.
+In this study, we used PCR based markers to identify the allelic variations in the Vrn-H1 (HvMB5) and Vrn-H2 (HvSNF2) genes and to predict the heading date and growth habit of a collection of Tunisian barley assessed under a semi-arid climate.
+The allelic variation at HvBM5 revealed two PCR fragments at 830 and 344 bp.
+Primer sets used to amplify the HvSNF2 gene have resulted in different alleles size of 543, 623, and 700 bp.
+Different allelic combinations of HVBM5 and HvSNF2 were associated with the heading date and growth habit.
+The spring and early heading accessions were only characterised by the amplification of the HvSNF2 fragment at 700 bp.
+All the winter accessions yielded the PCR product HvBM5 at 830 bp, but the variation in the heading date was determined by the HvSNF2 alleles.
+These DNA markers will be a powerful tool to predict the heading date and growth habit and can be used as markers for the assisted selection to speed up the national breeding programme.